New York Police Department

 - Everyone Has Standards: One thing he won't do is fart in Church.

-- First-Episode Spoiler: First episode of season three, at least: He becomes the Nine-Nine's new captain after Holt is transferred and their previous replacement dies.
+- First-Episode Twist: First episode of season three, at least: He becomes the Nine-Nine's new captain after Holt is transferred and their previous replacement dies.

 - Fur and Loathing: He has a whale skin jacket.

 - Hate Sink: Pretty much just an asshole with zero redeeming qualities.
 He's arrogant, disrespectful, selfish, and just a dick.